commercelayer/commercelayer-docs-api/resources/sku_options/list_sku_options.md

 ---
-description: How to fetch a collection of SKUs via API
+description: How to fetch a collection of sku options via API
 ---

-# List all SKUs
+# List all sku options

-To fetch a collection of SKUs, send a `GET` request to the `/api/sku_options` endpoint.
+To fetch a collection of sku options, send a `GET` request to the `/api/sku_options` endpoint.

 {% page-ref page="../../fetching-resources.md" %}